Does Child Support Take Life Insurance From Beneficiary?

 It is important to note that the cash value of a life insurance policy may not be available for withdrawal immediately.
 Some policies require a waiting period before the cash value can be accessed.

-Read More: Can Pilots Get Life Insurance?
+Read More: Can You Get Life Insurance With A Dui?

 Q4.
 What happens if the non-custodial parent dies?